nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [1] Food: duck rice
     Cal: 500
 ```

-For example, if you would like to view your food entries on 26/10/2020, you may key in `view food 26/10/2020`.

 ### 2.2.5 Viewing exercise entries
 You can view the past exercise entries you have previously added to Fitr.
 All exercise entries will be grouped by their dates and displayed in a list form within their groups.
 You may choose to view all the exercise entries or only exercise entries for a specific date.